top of page

 alt=""

-Step 3: Play learning games
+Step 3: Play coding games

 Screenshot of Blockly Maze.
 Children must code in order to move characters to destinations.

-Put your computer programming smarts to the test with this playful maze game!
+Put your computer programming skills to the test with this playful maze game!
 Work with your child to figure out how to move a character to a destination.
 Discuss what works, what doesn't, and why.

 Blockly Maze